Ski146/Reddit_Live_Feed-airflow-project/README.md

 ## Architecture
 1. EC2 instance runs Airflow standalone.
 2. DAG fetches live Reddit posts using PRAW.
-3. Posts are processed and stored in an S3 bucket (`my-bucket-name`).
+3. Posts are processed and stored in an S3 bucket.

 ## How to Run
 1. Clone repo